kittokin/makebakery/demo-src/index.md

-% Makefile-Based Static Website Generator
+% 🍞 Makebakery
 % Michael F. Lamb
 % Thu, 28 Feb 2013 18:27:11 -0500

+**Makebakery** is a static website generator implemented using GNU Make.

 ![Photo: [Boris Bartels, "Bakery" (2006)][bakery attribution] ([CC-BY-SA 2.0][]).
 Resized.][image]

-**makebakery** is a system of *Makefiles* that builds a static website from various sources, using the venerable old UNIX tool _Make_.
-Unlike typical Make-based approaches, its features are organized into modules which may be toggled according to your preferences.
+makebakery is a system of *Makefiles* that builds a static website from various sources, using the GNU variant of the venerable old UNIX tool _Make_.
+Unlike other more minimalist Make-based approaches, its features are organized into modules which may be toggled according to your preferences.

 A *static* website is one which requires no special logic on the server-side to work, as opposed to *dynamic* websites which trigger some server-side processing for most page requests.